Purityj/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that changes working directory to the previous one
+command that lists all files